silvercircle/silvercircle.github.io/_posts/2018-06-24-upgrading-thunderbird-60.md

 I would say, yes, absolutely.
 The EFAIL fix alone is worth the upgrade, particularly for users who do need encryption or digital signatures.
-The extension apocalypse can be mitigated by using the method described above, so most extensions should continue to work.
-Overall, the few improvements and new features might appear meager, but they do add some value to Thunderbird.
-A modernized and arguably more attractive user interface is something that is always welcome among users {:dc}
+The extension apocalypse can be mitigated by using the method described above, so most extensions should continue to work, but as it always has been with Thunderbird, there is no guarantee.
+Some add-on may simply refuse to work and if you're unlucky, it's one of the many unmaintained ones.
+Overall, the relatively new features might appear meager, but they do add some value to Thunderbird and some of the improvements to existing features round out the package.
+A modernized and arguably more attractive user interface is something that is always welcome among users and gives Thunderbird a fresh new look.
-{:cols}
+{:dc} {:cols}